 This new study, which was led by Dr. Gerhard Rogler, is published in the journal Gut.

 The scientists focused their efforts on the NLRP3 inflammasome, which is a protein complex released by the non-specific immune system to flag up potential threats.
-When activated, the NLRP3 inflammasome triggers inflammation as a way of counteracting the perceived hazard.
+When

 In this study, Dr. Rogler and his colleagues first used cell cultures, before moving on to mice to study the effect of titanium dioxide nanoparticles.